MO765 PREEMIE PATRICK

 Starship clinicians from the Neonatal Intensive Care Unit, Anaesthesia, Surgery and the Starship Operating Rooms recognised the need for team training in providing care to these fragile neonates and created a scenario of Fulminant Necrotising Enterocolitis (NEC) requiring Laparotomy in NICU.

-Premmie Patrick is made with soft silicon that feels like real skin.
-He has punched in soft hair and thin eyelashes.
-He has a natural chestrise with inflatable lunges.
+Preemie Patrick is made with soft silicone that feels like real skin.
+He has punched-in soft eyebrows and lashes.
+He has a natural chest rise with inflatable lunges.
 He can be ordered in 2 different colors light skin or transparent red.

-After use the belly skin can be glued back together or replaced .
+After use, the skin can be glued back together or replaced.
 All the organs can be replaced when damaged.
 Bloodlines, veins, and IV lines can be inserted where needed.